BMW Transmission Problems Explained

 A BMW may display a Transmission Fault warning message on the iDrive screen due to a broken BMW Mechatronic adapter (Part #: 0501 215 783 01), known as the trans seal grommet, for the mechatronic valve body.

-The grommet or the plastic adapter can crack over time, which allows the fluid to leak at this port.
-When this happens, the fluid pressure at the mechatronic valve body is reduced.
-Because the fluid pressure is reduced, the valve body’s solenoids cannot open and close properly, triggering the transmission fault or erratic shifting.
+The grommet or plastic adapter can crack over time, allowing fluid to leak at this port.
+When this happens, the fluid pressure at the mechatronic valve body is reduced, triggering the transmission fault or erratic shifting.
 This part is easy to replace and comes in plastic or aluminum.
-The OEM part sold at BMW is usually plastic, but upgraded aluminum adapters can be purchased online and last longer than the plastic version.

 Most affected BMWs by this problem: